Abstrqt/cse15l-lab-reports/reports/report5.md

 EOM
 ```
 In the file `run.sh`, the first line contains the ssh command that allows us to log into ieng6.
 Notice that this command commands the `-T` flag.
-This flag allows us to supress some warnings regarding pseudo-terminal allocation, which doesn't matter in our case.
+This flag allows us to suppress some warnings regarding pseudo-terminal allocation, which doesn't matter in our case.
 There are still some warnings in the output, but they can just be ignored.
-The following commands that execute the 6 steps are wrapped in a EOM tag.
-This allows us to run the commands in ssh in a sequential order.
+The following commands that execute the 6 steps are wrapped in a EOM(EndOfMessage) tag.
+This allows us to run our multi-line commands in ssh in a sequential order.
 It is worth noting that this command can be written as a one-liner like this `ssh cs15lwi23afw@ieng6.ucsd.edu "command1;command2;command3;etc`.
-This command gets rid of all the errors and can be run directly in terminal instead of a bash script, but I chose an alternate method that is more clear.
+This command gets rid of all the errors and can be run directly in terminal instead of a bash script, but I chose an alternate method that is more clear to read.

 `Console Output`
 ```console